alexandrebobkov/CanadianPayroll/docs/source/onboarding_employee.rst

 Key Steps on Onboarding an Employee:

-*  Collect Required Personal Information
-Includes full legal name, address, date of birth, and Social Insurance Number (SIN).
+*  Collect Required Personal Information: Includes full legal name, address, date of birth, and Social Insurance Number (SIN).
 The SIN is critical for tax reporting to the CRA (Canada Revenue Agency).

-* Obtain Federal & Provincial Tax Forms
-New employees must complete Form TD1 (Federal and possibly a Provincial version) to declare tax credits and determine income tax withholdings.
+* Obtain Federal & Provincial Tax Forms: New employees must complete Form TD1 (Federal and possibly a Provincial version) to declare tax credits and determine income tax withholdings.

-* Set Up Banking Info for Direct Deposit
-Employees usually provide a void cheque or bank form to set up electronic payments.
+* Set Up Banking Info for Direct Deposit: Employees usually provide a void cheque or bank form to set up electronic payments.

-* Register the Employee in the Payroll System
-Involves entering all personal and job-related data, assigning a payroll ID, and verifying employment status (e.g. full-time, part-time, contract).
+* Register the Employee in the Payroll System: Involves entering all personal and job-related data, assigning a payroll ID, and verifying employment status (e.g. full-time, part-time, contract).

-* Enroll in Benefits or Pension Programs
-If applicable, the employee may be signed up for group insurance, retirement savings plans (like RRSP or pension plans), and other benefits.
+* Enroll in Benefits or Pension Programs: If applicable, the employee may be signed up for group insurance, retirement savings plans (like RRSP or pension plans), and other benefits.
 These deductions must be accurately reflected in payroll.

 * Assign Statutory Deductions that Employers must withhold and remit:
    - CPP (Canada Pension Plan)

    - EI (Employment Insurance)

    - Income Tax (based on TD1 form)

 * Confirm Employment Agreement & Start Date